juliagdealedo/juliagdealedo.github.io/content/_index.md

 description: "PhD in tropical ecology and ethnobotany"
 ---

-Exploring latitudinal gradients in Western Amazonia 🌎🌴
+Exploring geographic gradients in Amazonia and temporal changes in pollinator dynamics